micro-api/micro-api/README.md

 ## Find Example

 Note that the `include` query is not mandated by the specification, it is left to the implementer to decide how to sideload entities.
+Hint: available queries may be advertised in the `@meta` object.

 ```
 GET /users/1?include=posts